nk521/cowin-automate/README.md

 public/protected APIs listed on cowin API's documentation will just not work on several public/private APIs.
 I reversed how the cowin's website does it and implemented in that way.

+Note : I wasn't thinking about anything while writing this code.
+Don't bash me saying that its horribly written.
+I know its horrible.